-LEGISLATIVE AGENDA RATIONALE/KEY FEATURES RESPONSIBLE AGENCY National Land Use Bill Address suitable land availability constraints for housing development by legislating options such as removing the Comprehensive Agrarian Reform Program (CARP) restrictions to land consolidation while maintaining land ownership by beneficiaries, completing inventory of protected areas to ascertain land for development, and tapping idle or unutilized private lands.
-Department of Human Settlements and Urban Development (DHSUD) Rental subsidy and access to public rental housing Improve access to and affordability of housing especially for the informal settler families, homeless, and underprivileged DHSUD Strengthening of Key Shelter Agencies National Housing Authority (NHA) Act Amendments to the National Home Mortgage Finance Corporation Charter Renew the NHA Charter and strengthen its organizational structure and functions.
-Broaden mandate to allow securitization not only of mortgages but also of other housing-related receivables or loans resulting in increased funds available for housing development DHSUD Unnecessary Plastic Products Regulation Bill Phase out single-use plastic Department of Environment and Natural Resources (DENR) Maritime Safety, Security, and Prevention of Ship-Sourced Pollution Bill Prevention and control of marine pollution from any vessel Philippine Coast Guard, DENR, Department of Science and Technology
+LEGISLATIVE AGENDA RATIONALE/KEY FEATURES RESPONSIBLE AGENCY National Land Use Bill Address suitable land availability constraints for housing development by legislating options such as removing the Comprehensive Agrarian Reform Program [CARP] restrictions to land consolidation while maintaining land ownership by beneficiaries, completing inventory of protected areas to ascertain land for development, and tapping idle or unutilized private lands.
+Department of Human Settlements and Urban Development (DHSUD) Rental subsidy and access to public rental housing Improve access to and affordability of housing especially for the informal settler families, homeless, and underprivileged.
+DHSUD Strengthening of KSAs a.
+National Housing Authority Act - Renew the NHA Charter and strengthen its organizational structure and functions b.
+Amendments to the NHMFC Charter - Broaden mandate to allow securitization not only of mortgages but also of other housing-related receivables or loans resulting in increased funds available for housing development Renew the NHA Charter and strengthen its organizational structure and functions.
+Broaden mandate to allow securitization not only of mortgages but also of other housing-related receivables or loans resulting in increased funds available for housing development.
+DHSUD Unnecessary Plastic Products Regulation Bill Phase out single-use plastic.
+Department of Environment and Natural Resources (DENR) Maritime Safety, Security, and Prevention of Ship-Sourced Pollution Bill Prevent and control marine pollution from any vessel.
+Philippine Coast Guard, DENR, Department of Science and Technology